Meanings of Ebony: Politics and Black self-identification Among college women on predominately White campuses

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 MacPherson, Tehmekah Ann, "Meanings of Ebony: Politics and Black self-identification Among college women on predominately White campuses" (2011).
 Cultural Foundations of Education - Dissertations & Theses.
-Paper 49.
+49.